 The Quincy divorce attorneys of Sweeney and Associates, LLC are well versed in Massachusetts family law.
 Our firm can answer your questions and help you resolve your case as favorably as possible.

-Going through divorce in MA?
+Are you going through a divorce in MA?
 Call our divorce attorney in Quincy at (617) 300-0212 to start discussing your case.

 After all the documents for an uncontested divorce are filed, the parties will receive a hearing notice.
-The parties will appear in court on that day and the judge will conduct a colloquy of the parties ensuring that the parties have read the Separation Agreement, have had the opportunity to consult with counsel if they wish, and to make sure that the parties are entering the agreement of their own free will.
+The parties will appear in court that day, and the judge will conduct a colloquy of the parties.
+The judge will ensure that the parties have read the Separation Agreement, have had the opportunity to consult with counsel if they wish, and make sure that they are entering the agreement of their own free will.

-The court's role in this type of hearing is to make sure that the separation agreement is in accordance with Massachusetts laws.
+The court's role in this type of hearing is to ensure that the separation agreement is under Massachusetts laws.
 For example, if there are children of the marriage, the parties cannot waive the right to pay or receive child support.
-This type of hearing is very quick and usually lasts only five minutes.
+This type of hearing is swift and usually lasts only five minutes.
 The key to making this successful is proper preparation with a skilled Quincy divorce attorney who can anticipate your needs and ensure that all aspects of the divorce are covered in a way that protects you.
 There is no substitute for knowledge and experience.

-The court believes, just as we do here at Sweeney & Associates, LLC, that the best outcome is when two parties can fully agree on a settlement.
-When both parties are able to come to an agreement regarding child custody, parenting time, child support or the division of assets, the parties are more likely to be able to communicate effectively moving forward.
+Just as we do here at Sweeney & Associates, LLC, the court believes that the best outcome is when two parties can fully agree on a settlement.
+When both parties can agree on child custody, parenting time, child support, or the division of assets, the parties are more likely to communicate effectively moving forward.

-Whenever children are involved, it is important that both parties be able to communicate even after they are divorced.
+Whenever children are involved, both parties must be able to communicate even after they are divorced.
 At Sweeney & Associates, LLC, our Quincy divorce lawyers will prepare all the divorce paperwork, including the Separation Agreement, and attend the uncontested divorce hearing with you as we guide you through the process.

-At Sweeney and Associates, we recognize that not every case is the same and that different issues present themselves in each case.
+At Sweeney and Associates, LLC, we recognize that not every case is the same and that different issues present themselves in each case.
 We take the time and patience to guide you through these issues of concern for our clients and address those issues in court.
-In most cases, there are numerous issues that need to be addressed at this stage that you may not even be aware exist.
+In most cases, numerous issues need to be discussed at this stage that you may not even be aware of.